UniMath/agda-unimath/src/modal-type-theory/flat-discrete-crisp-types.lagda.md

 ```

 where the top-left map `Eq-eq-flat` is an equivalence.
 Thus, the right map is an
-equivalence and `x ＝ y` is crisply flat discrete for all `x` and `y` if and
+equivalence and `x ＝ y` is a flat discrete crisp type for all crisp `x` and `y`
-only if the flat counit of `A` is an [embedding](foundation-core.embeddings.md)
+if and only if the flat counit of `A` is an
-crisply.
-In particular, if `A` is crisply flat discrete then its identity types
+[embedding](foundation-core.embeddings.md) on crisp elements.
+In particular, if
-are too.
+`A` is a flat discrete crisp type then its crisp identity types are too.

 ```agda
 module _